Managing social media takes more than 15 minutes a day. This is true whether you work for an agency or brand, or you own your own business.

 Sprout Social is one of the best social media management tools.
 More than 19,000 companies, like the Hyatt and VICE, trust Sprout for:

 - Brand monitoring.

-Whether you’re a small business focusing on a few social media networks, an agency managing multiple brands, or an enterprise company who needs it all, Sprout Social will drastically help you save time and accomplish your daily social media tactics.
+Whether you’re a small business focusing on a few social media networks, an agency managing multiple brands, or an enterprise company that needs it all, Sprout Social will drastically help you save time and accomplish your daily social media tactics.

 Pricing Tiers: Free 30-day trial, and then it’s on to a monthly plan of either $99, $149, or $249